canjs/canjs/docs/can-canjs/can-api.md

 ## Typed properties

-[can-type] is helpful to define typed properties for models and components by doing the following:
+[can-type] can be used to define typed properties in [ObservableObject] and [StacheElement]
-- Validates properties `value` types
+- Types are strict by default, which means an error will be thrown if a property is set to a value of the wrong type.
-- Converts a value to a type
+- [can-type/convert] can be used to create a property that will always convert its value to a specific type.
-- Allows `undefined` / `null` to be values
-- Converts a value to the correct type if not `null` / `undefined`

-Also, you can use the defined custom types as value types, for example the following defines a `User` type that has a `person` property with `Person` type:
+- [can-type/maybe] can be  used to create a property that can be `null` or `undefined` as well as whatever valid values the type allows that has a `person` property with `Person` type:

 ```js